awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 `role-arn`
 An IAM role that grants access to the Amazon S3 bucket

-To find the Amazon S3 object key of your signed firmware image, use the `aws signer describe-signing-job --job-id <my-job-id>` command where `my-job-id` is the job ID displayed by the `create-signing-job` CLI command\.
-The output of the `describe-signing-job` command contains the key of the signed firmware image\.
+To find the Amazon S3 object key of your signed firmware image, use the aws signer describe\-signing\-job \-\-job\-id *<my\-job\-id>* command where `my-job-id` is the job ID displayed by the create\-signing\-job CLI command\.
+The output of the describe\-signing\-job command contains the key of the signed firmware image\.

 ```
 ... text deleted for brevity ...